Helping a Friend Who May be a Victim of Abuse

 Offer to Take Care of Your Friend's Pet

 Often, abused persons delay leaving their homes because of concern for their pets.
-If you can take care of your friend's pet while s/he is away, that will help him or her to leave sooner and will also keep the pet safe from the abuser.
+If you can take care of your friend's pet while they are away, that may help your friend to leave sooner and will also keep the pet safe from the abuser.

 If Your Friend Decides to Leave

 The first safe place your friend should contact is the local domestic violence hotline or domestic violence shelter.
-Shelter workers can help your friend examine his/her options.
+Shelter workers can help your friend examine available options.
 If your friend decides to leave, a shelter may be the safest place to go.
-The sad truth, however, is that not all communities have shelters or safe homes.
+Unfortunately, not all communities have shelters or safe homes.
 Sometimes shelters don’t have enough room for all the people who need their help.
 Your friend may need to rely on family or friends for temporary housing.

 When to Intervene